 - Select the created project in the customer's folder under "Projects".

-- To upload consecutive pages, e.g. pages 1 to 4, first click page 1, then hold the shift key (m on Mac for multipages) and click page 4.
+- To upload consecutive pages, e.g. pages 1 to 4, first click page 1, then hold the shift key and click page 4.

-- To upload individual pages, e.g. page 1 and page 3, hold the ctrl key (s on Mac for single pages) and click the required pages Right-click one of the highlighted pages and select "Upload".
+- To upload individual pages, e.g. page 1 and page 3, hold the ctrl key (cmd on Mac) and click the required pages Right-click one of the highlighted pages and select "Upload".

 - Alternatively, you can enter 1-4 in the toolbar and click the "Upload" icon.